 Let’s go through all the 4 frameworks

-- Transparency: There should be ambiguity and jargons are a no no. You must use a common language and common definitions.
-Work must be visible to those who are performing it and who is receiving it.
+- Transparency: There should be ambiguity, and jargons are a no-no. You must use a common language and common definitions.
+Work must be visible to those who are performing it and who are receiving it.
 Scrum artifacts help you to bring transparency to life.

 - Inspection: Scrum artifacts must be regularly examined and reviewed to ensure quality.

 - Adaptation: On noticing below-par quality products, the team should make corrections and adjustments.